 - you don’t have outstanding acquittals or compliance issues with the Department of Industry, Tourism and Trade, and

 - your application is complete and addresses grant objectives.

 Exceptions are allowed where:

-- applicants are successful from round 2 of the 2021 International Student Wellbeing Grants Program or
+- applicants are successful from round 1 of the 2022 program or

 - a variation or extension has been approved by Study NT for an activity or event from previous grant rounds.

 If your application is successful

 You will be sent an email about whether your application has been successful.
 All decisions are final and there is no appeal process.

 You will be sent a funding agreement.
 You must sign the agreement which outlines the purposes of the grant and the conditions you must follow.